×

 How to choose the right funeral insurance policy

-If you are interested in paying for your funeral with an over-50s life insurance policy, you’ll need to make sure you are getting the best deal.
+If you are interested in paying for your funeral with a funeral insurance policy, you’ll need to make sure you are getting the best deal.
 Assess your coverage needs, and compare the different providers out there to see which one can help you meet those needs more closely.
 You’ll also need to make sure you understand the payment and beneficiary terms of your policy.
 Consider starting a funeral checklist in order to keep your research organised.

 Assessing coverage needs